i-look-like-tintin/TCExplorer/README.md

 - ~~Clarify Client Notes with client~~
 - ~~Update Density Heatmap in line with client's IPYNB~~
 - ~~add azure support for prototype deployment~~

-## Brady's work goals
-- Edit genisis dot
-- Add mapping for other nations/regions
-- Make it run on a phone???
-- Hight Data

 ## Other Needs:
 - Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)